lpn-plant/lpntpm-docs/docs/rpi.md

 #### 2. Install LetsTrust TPM module
 **Installation precedure :** <br />

-* First insert the additional female header starting with the pin 1 (on the far left side) into the Raspberry Pi GPIO header.
-The supplied female header helps to plug in the TPM module at the right position.
-After mountage it could be removed. <br />
+* First insert the additional female header starting with pin 1 (on the far left side) into the Raspberry Pi GPIO header.
+The supplied female header helps to plug in the TPM module in the right position.
+After mounting it, could be removed. <br />
 * Insert the Letstrust TPM module directly next to the additional female header.
  The TPM module will be installed starting with **pin 17**, facing downwards